YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 Words enclosed in brackets `<>` are metalinguistic variables whose values are sequences of symbols.
 The marks `::=` and `|` are metalinguistic connectives (the latter means "or").
-Any mark, which is neither a variable nor a connective, denotes itself.
-Juxtaposition of marks and/or variables signifies juxtaposition of the sequences denoted.
+Any mark, which is neither a variable nor a connective, denotes itself with the exception that the notation `{ }x4` and `{ }x16` means 4 (resp.
+16) times of juxtapostion  of the enclosed meta-variable where Juxtaposition of marks and/or variables signifies juxtaposition of the sequences denoted.
+For example,  `<constant>` is a four-bit binary number, and in below  `<array>` is defined to have 16 cells each of which contains a constant.

 ### II(1).
 Simple Imperative Language:  Syntax and Semantics